 A few years ago, I was working in a shipping warehouse when a coworker caused a heavy box to fall on me.
 I had some pretty severe back pain and received treatment for about a year, mostly injections and physical therapy.
 At the time, my doctor said that I wasn’t a candidate for surgery, so I settled my workers’ compensation case.
 But my back pain has gotten much worse in the last few months.
 I saw my doctor, who thinks the pain is due to my work injury.
 Now, my doctor recommends surgery.
 Can I get compensated through workers’ comp?

 If you signed a full and final release of all claims, however, you probably won’t be able to reopen your case to get disability benefits or reimbursement for medical costs.
 In most states, a settlement with a full and final release means that you’re giving up the right to bring any future claims having to do with your injury.
-Unless your state has a law making it illegal for workers to waive their right to future medical care, you may get around the release only by proving fraud—that is, showing that your employer or the insurance company intentionally misrepresented the terms of the settlement.
+Unless your state has a law making it illegal for workers to waive their right to future medical care, you probably would have to prove fraud to get around the release; that is, you'd have to show that your employer or the insurance company intentionally misrepresented the terms of the settlement.
 Because it can be difficult or impossible to reopen a closed claim, injured workers should think carefully before accepting any type of settlement.

 Of course, if your back pain qualifies as a “new” injury, you can file a new workers’ compensation claim.
 To qualify, there would have to be some type of incident or other working conditions that caused the new injury—for instance, if your current work duties exacerbated your back condition.
 (Workers' comp may cover injuries and illnesses that aggravate or "light up" a pre-existing condition, as long as the new injury is work-related.)